ADVICE: Answer-Dependent Verbalized Confidence Estimation: Experimental Results

-When fine-tuning an LLM, it is essential to verify whether the modification compromises the model’s general task performance.
-In this part, we examine how ADVICE influences task (QA) accuracy, rather than confidence verbalization.
-As shown in Table \ref{tab:accuracy}, accuracy changes are negligible, demonstrating that ADVICE preserves the LLM’s inherent capabilities.
-Because verbalized confidence tends to be overconfident, shifts in task accuracy could influence calibration performance as measured by ECE, even when confidence estimation itself is constant.
-Yet, the consistency of accuracy across fine-tuning indicates that ECE improvements stem from enhanced confidence calibration rather than task performance gains.
+When fine-tuning an LLM, it is essential to verify that the modification does not compromise general task performance.
+Accordingly, we examine the impact of ADVICE on task (QA) accuracy.
+As shown in Table \ref{tab:accuracy}, accuracy changes are negligible, meaning that ADVICE preserves the LLM’s capabilities.
+Since verbalized confidence is often overconfident, increases in task accuracy could affect calibration metrics such as ECE even if confidence estimation remains unchanged.
+However, stable accuracy after fine-tuning suggests that the observed ECE reductions stem from improved confidence calibration rather than gains in task performance.